maggiehall/anim435-2024/midterm/README.md

     TASK: A descriptive name for the task (e.g., "modeling" or "texturing").
     USERNAME: Your username or identifier (can use default)

-These variables will be used to construct the file path and name
+These variables will be used to construct the file path and name.

 ## Usage
 ```python